SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Further GPT-based Evaluation Using Various Templates

+The overall results reported in Section~\ref{app:overall_results} were obtained using GPT-4, which was the most recent GPT model available at the time of our initial experiments.
+Following a reviewer’s suggestion for direct 1-vs-1 pairwise comparisons, we additionally conducted evaluations using GPT-5.1, the most recent GPT model available at the time of these additional experiments.
+Unless otherwise specified, we keep the evaluation protocol and templates consistent across GPT versions whenever applicable.

-In this section, we provide further GPT-4 evaluation using not only the templates introduced in Appendix~\ref{app:gpt4_prompt} but also introduced in Appendix C.2 of \cite{dai2023saferlhf} and Appendix K of \cite{huang2024mocan}.
-Among all these templates, we observe that harmlessness is closely related to helpfulness evaluation, as reported in Appendix~\ref{app:overall_results}.
-From the examples provided in Appendix~\ref{app:gpt4_examples}, we suspect that harmful responses may be evaluated as unhelpful responses by GPT-4, even if they directly answer the given questions, regardless of the templates used.
+Among these GPT-based evaluation templates, we observe that harmlessness is closely related to helpfulness evaluation, as reported in Appendix~\ref{app:overall_results} and \ref{app:pairwise_gpt51}.
+From the examples in Appendix~\ref{app:gpt4_examples}, we find that harmful responses are often judged as unhelpful by GPT-4, even if they directly answer the given question.
+This tendency appears consistently across different evaluation templates.